jamalakhaligova/ProgTech/Radiation/readme.md

 followings: alpha, delta, or no radiation.
 Radiations affect the plants differently based on their types.
 The reaction of a plant to a given radiation consists of the following: it changes its nutrient level, and affects the radiation of the next day.
 The radiation of the next day:
--a. alpha, if the need for alpha radiation is 3 or more greater than for the delta radiation -b. delta, if the need for delta radiation is 3 or more greater than for the alpha radiation -c. no radiation, otherwise
+- a. alpha, if the need for alpha radiation is 3 or more greater than for the delta radiation
+- b. delta, if the need for delta radiation is 3 or more greater than for the alpha radiation
+- c. no radiation, otherwise

 - There is no radiation on the first day…
 Simulate the behaviors of the plants, and print out the radiation of the day and the properties